MTstateIntroStats/IntroStatActivitiesHybrid/_book/14-UR-module13_review.md

 1. Identify the explanatory variable and the response variable.

+\vspace{0.3in}

+2. Describe the scatterplot using the four charactistics of scatterplots.

 \newpage
 The linear model output is given below with the correlation coefficient.